-Sniffles?
-Headache?
-Rash?
-There’s never a good day for a little person to be sick.
-Because we care about your child and all of the children in our program, please keep your child home from Kinder Prep if you see or suspect any of the following illnesses:
+We care about your child and all of the children and staff in our program.
+Please keep your child home from LILA Kinder Prep and home from Explorer Club or Little Explorers if you see or suspect any of the following illnesses:

 - Vomiting: Child may not return until 24 hours after the vomiting has stopped without the aid of medication.

 - Diarrhea: Please follow MDH COVID-19 guidelines (above).

 - Exposure to communicable disease, such as whooping cough, measles, mumps, pink eye, ringworm, fifth’s disease, chicken pox, diphtheria, scarlet fever, strep throat, lice, etc.